 The convenience is compelling.
 The security implications are rarely discussed.

-This article provides a security focused comparison of manual subscription tracking vs automated bank-connected subscription trackers, with emphasis on financial data privacy, attack surface exposure, and long-term risk management.
+<Callout type="warning" title="Critical Security Consideration"> Automated subscription trackers do not only see your subscriptions.
+They process your entire transaction history to identify them. </Callout>This article provides a security focused comparison of manual subscription tracking vs automated bank-connected subscription trackers, with emphasis on financial data privacy, attack surface exposure, and long-term risk management.

 How Automated Subscription Trackers Actually Work